leon-thomm/ryven-blender/README.md

 Blender's Python integration system seems quite bad.
 It comes with its own Python installation, which you need to use to install Ryven and dependencies, but when I try to use it myself I usually get all sorts of bugs and unintended behavior all the time.
 Frequently occurring issues:

-- on Windows, Blender likes to randomly copy `ryven-blender.py` into a Roaming directory when the addon is loaded, and then it complains that there are conflicting addon versions (duh)
+- on Windows, Blender likes to randomly copy `ryven-blender.py` into a Roaming directory when the addon is loaded, and then it complains that there are conflicting addon versions (duh) --- **Fix**: no idea
-- installing packages on Blender's python is a nightmare, sometimes the installed packages are existent and listed by pip but Blender itself cannot read them, sometimes the installation itself is broken leading to unfixable (other than complete reinstall) issues like the shiboken import issues that PySide2 had on Python 3.8.0
+- installing packages on Blender's python is a nightmare, sometimes the installed packages are existent and listed by pip but Blender itself cannot read them, sometimes the installation itself is broken leading to unfixable issues like the shiboken import issues that PySide2 had on Python 3.8.0 but here also on newer versions --- **Fix**: uninstall Blender, remove its folders (!) and install it again
-- you might want to run Blender as administrator to grant ryven read/write permissions to its installation directory in Blender-Python's site-packages
+- ryven complains to have no read/write permissions in its installation directory --- **Fix**: run Blender as administrator
-- paths given for modules from addons can be different from you would expect when loaded in Blender
+- also notice, that paths given for modules from addons can be different from you would expect when loaded in Blender